Blog · Review Essay · Last reviewed June 15, 2026

 Imagined Communities is not a universal theory of all collective identity.
 It is a theory of nationalism with a particular historical argument.
 Readers should not flatten every online fandom, movement, religion, conspiracy, or platform public into a nation.
 Some communities are looser, more temporary, less territorial, less sovereign, and less institutionally complete.

 The book also has well-known critics.
-Britannica summarizes postcolonial objections, especially Partha Chatterjee's concern that Anderson's account can overstate elite or colonial forms of imagination when describing colonized societies.
+Partha Chatterjee's The Nation and Its Fragments is a useful postcolonial correction because it asks whose imagined community is being described and whose historical agency disappears when nationalism is narrated through European or colonial categories.
 That criticism matters for AI as well.
 It is too easy to analyze the interface and forget whose imagination is being counted, whose is being overwritten, and whose categories become the default model of the public.

 Finally, the book predates networked platforms, search engines, recommender systems, generative AI, and synthetic media.
 Translating it into the present requires care.
 Print capitalism is not the same as platform capitalism.
 A daily newspaper is not the same as a personalized feed.
 A national public is not the same as a generated audience segment.
+A citizen is not the same as a user profile.
 The continuity is not the medium itself; it is the social work of making strangers imaginable.

 The practical lesson is that any AI governance program has to ask how systems imagine publics.
 What collective does the interface imply?
 What categories does it stabilize?
 What histories does it retrieve?
 What rituals does it reward?
 What makes a user feel that a claim is socially backed?
 What forms of dissent or nonbelonging are made hard to see?